-ESI is the very latest in the long line of high quality and affordable E-mu sampling products.
-ESI features 22.05 kHz and 44.1 kHz sampling rates and 16-bit resolution for CD quality sound.
+The ESI-32 is the latest in the long line of high quality and affordable E-mu sampling products.
+The ESI-32 features 22.05 kHz and 44.1 kHz sampling rates and 16-bit resolution for CD quality sound.
 Sampling can be performed in either mono or true stereo.
-64 channels of polyphony allow you to stack sounds or create lush sequences without fear of channel "ripoff".
-The user-upgradable memory can be expanded to a maximum of 128 Mbytes using standard SIMM modules (Details and installation are available at your E-mu dealer).
+A unique feature of the ESI-32 is that full 16 channel polyphony is maintained when stereo samples are utilized.
+The user-upgradable memory can be expanded to a maximum of 32 Mbytes using standard SIMM modules (Details and installation are available at your E-mu dealer).

-The ESI has full access to the huge library of sounds available from E-mu and other sources.
+The ESI-32 has full access to the huge library of sounds available from E-mu and other sources.
 It is fully compatible with the legendary EIII and EIIIX libraries, and can import Emax II and Akai S1000/S1100 banks.
-In many cases, the ESI can import and convert programs faster than the source unit!
+In many cases, the ESI-32 can import and convert programs faster than the source unit!

-The advanced features of the ESI make sampling easy.
+The advanced features of the ESI-32 make sampling easy.
 Samples can be automatically truncated, normalized and placed on the keyboard as the sample is taken.
-ESI also contains advanced tools such as Auto Correlation, Loop Compression and Crossfade Looping which allow even the most difficult sounds to be easily looped.
+The ESI-32 contains advanced tools such as Auto Correlation, Loop Compression and Crossfade Looping which allow even the most difficult sounds to be easily looped.